jfcastro-dev/jfcastro.dev/README.md

 ## jfcastro.dev
 If you're reading this - hi there 👋, you've found the repo for my personal site.
 This isn't some technical masterpiece, just a site I hacked together to support hosting a blog without having to manage a backend.
-This probably won't be seeing any updates (except for adding markdown blog posts)
+This probably won't be seeing many updates (except for adding markdown blog posts)
-And yes, this absolutely needs a cleanup & better linter rules.

 #### Tech Stack
 This website uses React & NextJS in TypeScript, as well as the [React95 Project](https://github.com/React95/React95).
 Deployments are automated using the Vercel integration with GitHub Actions.